dylanplecki/KeycloakOwinAuthentication/README.md

 The project can be installed via the official NuGet package `Owin.Security.Keycloak` by the integrated NuGet package manager or at the NuGet Gallery [project website](https://www.nuget.org/packages/Owin.Security.Keycloak).

+Required packages for hosting on ASP.NET:
+- `Microsoft.Owin.Host.SystemWeb`
+- `Microsoft.Owin.Security.Cookies` (or an equivalent middleware)

 The source code can be found at the project's [GitHub repository](https://github.com/dylanplecki/KeycloakOwinAuthentication).

 ## Limitations